toddhgardner/getrantr/README.md

 # getRANTR

+As used in Todd Gardner's [Frontend Masters Workshop](https://frontendmasters.com/courses/debugging-javascript/).

 Social connections are overrated-they only lead to trouble, pain, and lawsuits.
 Modern social networks have given rise to trolls, fake news, and mansplaining.

 Introducing getRANTR, the revolutionary anti-social distributed network. getRANTR gives you all the obsessive status updating of a social network, with non of the misunderstandings and hurt feelings.
 With getRANTR, no one can see you RANT.